nguyenhphilip/phil-in-the-blank/content/posts/stars.md

 <br>

 Pauline disappears into the darkness.
 We know she’s ahead, somewhere, but we don’t see her – we can’t.
-It’s just Morgan and I. We decide not to use our flashlights in order to see the stars.
+It’s just Morgan and I. We've decided not to use our flashlights in order to see the stars.
 Flickers of movement perturb the corners of my vision.
 Rock and gravel crunch beneath the soles of our shoes.

 We’re walking on a long and narrow road alongside an empty highway.
 Two cars drive by and shock us with their blinding highbeams.
 Morgan is close.
 I wonder if she’s scared of the dark.
 In the eastern quadrant of the sky, my eyes catch a streak of light.
 I lean my head back and gaze into the dark ocean, scanning.
 A shooting star.
 Another blazes by; I catch it this time.
 Another, then another.
 I make a wish.